Bathing Water Quality

 Water quality monitoring data

 Data is collected and used to produce an annual classification for each bathing water.
-There are four classifications: Excellent, the highest cleanest class; Good, generally good water quality; Sufficient, the water quality meets the minimum standard and Poor, the water quality has not met the minimum standard.
+There are four classifications(External link): Excellent, the highest cleanest class; Good, generally good water quality; Sufficient, the water quality meets the minimum standard and Poor, the water quality has not met the minimum standard.

 Behind the scenes